wso2-attic/ballerina-integrator/README.md

 ```

-Let's now look at the code segment that is responsible for communicating with the all bidders endpoints.
+Let's now look at the code segment that is responsible for communicating with all the endpoints of the bidders.

 ```ballerina
 fork {